mqzpt/AlphaFold2-drug-binding-query-residue-predictor/README.md

 **How I am going to improve this model:**

 I am currently working on a XGB approach with a goal of at least 90% accuracy.
 This should fair more effectively than a basic neural network approach given the scale of the dataset, though we may need to worry about overfitting, since the dataset is a bit sparse and unstructed at times.
 I am working with numpy to find ways to clean the data as best as possible, as well as trying to gain a better understanding of the chemistry behind the data for improved feature selection to try and avoid this issue.
 This approach will also require a deeper level of mathematics and critical thinking as I won't be relying on Tensorflow to take care of algorithms.

+To test this model, make sure your TF environment is configured correctly.
+For those using an M1/M2 mac, you can optimize performance by taking advantage of the GPU with Metal.
+Here is a great tutorial I found for the env setup: https://www.youtube.com/watch?v=2C-B1VFMq58